monarchwastaken/monarchwastaken/README.md

-IM A THE REAL MONARCH, RETARDS
+IM A THE REAL MONARCH, RETARDS.
+Keep gambling.

 <!---
 monarchwastaken/monarchwastaken is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.